tmadden/peptide-prediction/README.rst

 utilities for implementing algorithms on common machine learning frameworks, etc.

-For info on using PACE, check out the `main documentation <https://onpace.readthedocs.io/latest/getting-started.html>`_.
+To get started using PACE, check out the `documentation <https://onpace.readthedocs.io/latest/getting-started.html>`_.

 Contributions are welcome.
-We will publish contribution guidelines shortly...